 Learning the Art of Delegation: A SMART Tool for Physicians

-That’s why you can’t (and won’t) simply assign a task and hope it all works out.
-When delegating, the idea is to get the same or better result than if you did the task yourself.
+Of course, you can’t (and won’t) simply assign a task and hope it all works out.
+Instead, when you delegate, the goal is to get the same or better result than if you did the task yourself.

 As a physician, there can be a blurry line between what you need to do to assure the optimal care for your patients and what others must do in order for you to accomplish your best work.
-In this article, I’ll give you a template that can help you overcome some of the hurdles that may be preventing you from delegating appropriately to other members of your team.
+Creating a cohesive team mentality will help you to reach these goals with greater confidence.

-It starts with creating clarity around responsibilities and purpose.
-As the physician, you are the team leader.
+Begin with creating clarity around responsibilities and purpose.
+You are the team leader.
 The goal is to provide the best and most timely care for your patients, and to administer that care with compassion and professionalism.
 By establishing clear and well documented instructions and expectations, you’ll set your team members up for success.

 SMART Delegation